The Most Advanced Way to Improve Ground Bearing Capacity and Re-level Structures

 Our polyurethane injection underpinning solution is tightly-controlled with constant monitoring by laser level.
 Wherever possible, the injection is done from outside the building or house through 16 mm diameter tubes.
 When injection has to be carried out inside, it is done through very small 6mm diameter tubes which are placed as inconspicuously as possible.
 This results in minimal intrusion into the property and minimal interruption to the occupants, effectively underpinning by non-invasive expanding resin injection.
 In most cases, building occupants are not required to move out or move any furniture during the ‘home lift’ process.

-The process is extremely quick: most house re-leveling and slab lifting takes less than a day, and concrete driveways and slabs can be driven on within hours once expandable foam underpinning process is complete.
+The process is extremely quick: most house re-levelling and slab lifting takes less than a day, and concrete driveways and slabs can often be driven on within hours.

 Teretek is ideal for many commercial, industrial, civil and mining applications, as well as residential.